 Presently, there is no universal definition of allied health or exhaustive list of the professions that come under the ‘Allied Health’ umbrella.
-While there are some “core” allied health professions that are well-established and professionalised (think physiotherapy, speech pathology, occupational therapy), there are newer allied health professions emerging in response to changing population demographics and health needs (for example, Child health Therapy, Genetic counselling).
+While there are some “core” professions that are well-established and professionalised (think physiotherapy, speech pathology, occupational therapy), there are newer professions emerging in response to changing population demographics and health needs (for example, Child health Therapy, Genetic counselling).

 While Allied Health continues to expand and evolve, there’s a lack of awareness that comes with it.
 The lack of clarity around the term allied health and the many professions it comprises means the contribution of this large component of the workforce is under-recognised.

-By profiling each allied health profession week by week, we aim to highlight the diverse range of professions that make up allied health, as well as their key differences internationally.
+By profiling each profession week by week, we aim to highlight the diverse range of professions that make up allied health, as well as their key differences internationally.